Gravitational lens: Search for gravitational lenses

+In the 2020s, multiple surveys began to increase the number of confirmed gravitational lenses by orders of magnitude.
+The European Space Agency (ESA) 2023 launch of the Euclid Space Telescope found around 500 strong-lens candidates in the first 0.45% of its full survey area, with an expected 100,000 candidates to be found during its 6-year survey.
+Vera C. Rubin Observatory (LSST) began data collection in 2025 in Cerro Pachón, Chile.
+LSST expects to discover around 62,000 to 120,000 galaxy-scale lenses over its 10-year survey.
+The upcoming 2026/2027 launch of Nancy Grace Roman Space Telescope, is expected to discover around 160,000 strong gravitational lenses through the planned High Latitude Wide Area Survey (HLWAS).

 Galaxy cluster SDSS J0915+3826 helps astronomers to study star formation in galaxies.

 Microlensing techniques have been used to search for planets outside the Solar System.
 A statistical analysis of specific cases of observed microlensing over the time period of 2002 to 2007 found that most stars in the Milky Way galaxy hosted at least one orbiting planet within 0.5 to 10 AU.

 In 2009, weak gravitational lensing was used to extend the mass-X-ray-luminosity relation to older and smaller structures than was previously possible to improve measurements of distant galaxies.

 As of 2013 the most distant gravitational lens galaxy, J1000+0221, had been found using NASA's Hubble Space Telescope.
 While it remains the most distant quad-image lensing galaxy known, an even more distant two-image lensing galaxy was subsequently discovered by an international team of astronomers using a combination of Hubble Space Telescope and Keck telescope imaging and spectroscopy.
 The discovery and analysis of the IRC 0218 lens was published in the Astrophysical Journal Letters on June 23, 2014.

+In 2023, a massive galaxy with a complete Einstein ring at redshift z = 2 was identified in JWST NIRCam observations in the COSMOS-Web survey.
+The object, named JWST-ER1, is located approximately 17 billion light-years away, making it the most distant lensing galaxy observed to date.
+The compact, massive, quiescent galaxy (JWST-ER1g) is located at z_{phot} ~ 1.94, lenses an even farther background galaxy (JWST-ER1r) at z_{phot} ~ 2.98, creating the complete, luminous ring.
+JWST-ER1 is even more distant than the lenses mentioned above, J1000+0221 and IRC 0218, and its discovery and unusually high-density has important implications in understanding dark matter halos.